openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetVehicleSeat.md

 ## Returns

-Returns the seat ID (0 = driver, 1 = front passenger, etc.), or -1 if not in a vehicle.
+Returns the seat ID, or -1 if not in a vehicle.

 ## Examples